 Bad.
 He was bad.
 Like the bikers.
 Her hands formed fists.

 Good.
 Or at least not bad.
 She saw him falling from the tower she had walked up tonight, had run up before.
 He had been selfless.
 His life for Dawn.
 Or it would have been if he were mortal.
-Her hands relaxed.
+She unclenched her hands.

 "Not sure who you are?"
 His tone held no urgency, no pleading.
 No judgment.